zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

    You see that the race with the lowest score according to the fans was Abu Dhabi GP of 2020.

-5. Finally, save the project by clicking on the Save icon and name it "All Races Overview".
+5. Finally, save the workbook by clicking on the Save icon and name it "All Races Overview".

    ![Banner](images/save-project5.png)